DragonBlame/tpf-dragons-edition/WABBAJACK.md

 I have chosen _Silent Horizons ENB_ as the main ENB for the add-on.
 You will be able to learn why a little bit later if you want.
 If the ENB isn't for you and you want to change it, disable _Silent Horizons ENB Addon - Solar Cleaner_ in the _Exteriors_ section of the add-on (by clicking on a rectangle with a check-mark right next to the name of the mod on the left side of MO2).

 Now open the folder, where you have saved the add-on, and double-click on _ModOrganizer.exe_ file.
-You don't need to paste anything into your game's root folder anymore like it always was before.
+You don't need to paste anything into your game's root folder anymore like it always was before thanks to the new [Game Stock folder system](https://github.com/wabbajack-tools/wabbajack/wiki/Keeping-The-Game-Folder-Clean-(via-local-game-installs)), which allows us to leave our root folder completely clean and this way more compatible with other modpacks.
 Now you can see the full setup - the mod order is on the left, sorted below separators that may be collapsed by default, and the load order with all plugins on the right.

 You will have 2 available profiles in your installation:
   - _The Phoenix Flavour - Dragon's Edition_;